Metaswitch/clearwater-readthedocs/Backups.md

 ## Listing Backups

-The process for listing backups varies between ellis, homestead and homer.
+The process for listing backups varies between ellis and homestead, homer and memento.

 ### Ellis